 Size: The largest of the California fringeheads!
 Known to reach the ginormous size of 12 inches in length.
 Most caught from piers are 6-9 inches long.

-Range: Isla Cedros, central Baja California, to San Francisco Bay.
-Considered uncommon north of Point Conception.
+Range: Isla Cedros, central Baja California, to San Francisco Bay, central California.
+Common from southern California to northern Baja California.
+Rarely seen north of Point Conception

 Habitat: Sarcastic fringehead are most often found along the open coast on sand or hard mud although some are also found in bays.
-Typically found from beyond the breaker zone to a depth of about 200 feet.
+Typically found from beyond the breaker zone to a depth of about 200 feet; recorded to a depth of 293 feet.
 They will often take up residence in whatever empty shells or bottles may be in the area and reportedly come out of their domiciles at night to roam nearby areas.
 They are aggressive and fiercely territorial and will try to protect their homes from any intruders including divers (and how many other six-inch fish are willimg to attack divers?).
 Primarily feeds on benthic crustaceans like small shrimp and crabs.

 Piers: Never too common, but a few are taken each year.
 Best bets: Embarcadero Marina Park Pier, Shelter Island Pier, Oceanside Harbor Pier, San Clemente Pier, Redondo Sportfishing Pier, and Stearns Wharf.